Register now to make 2021 your healthiest year yet!

 Overwhelm happens when the sheer volume of thoughts, feelings, tasks, and stimuli in our daily environment shifts our brain and nervous system into a reactive, stressed state.
 In this state, our brain’s pre-frontal cortex — which helps with logic, problem solving, analysis, prioritization — takes a back seat while our amygdala (the “survival” brain) fires up the fight, flight, freeze response.

 At this point, you feel locked down, unable to think or make a decision.
-Adrenaline and cortisol is released, which further ramps up the stress response.
+Adrenaline and cortisol are released, which further ramps up the stress response.
 In this reactionary state, your creative problem solving abilities disappear.
 Simple requests or tasks feel completely unmanageable and become the final straw, often provoking an emotional response out of context to the situation.